farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 Slot trackers let you add a block where you can have a bunch of checkboxes that will help you track things.
 You can use that to track your stress in Fate or trauma in Blades in the Dark.

 - **Add/Remove Box**: Those buttons will let you add or remove a box to your slot tracker.
-- **Box Labels**: Slot tracker block contains boxes, each one of those boxes can be checked or unchecked.
+- **Box Labels**: Slot tracker block contains boxes, and each one of those boxes can be checked or unchecked.
 You can also customize the label attached to a box.
 When left empty, the label will simply be hidden when the advanced mode is turned off.
 You can use that to attach a specific meaning to each box.

 ![Slot Tracker Block](https://gyazo.com/45123ed0af8ae1772788b34278300c80.png)